Private Interest and Public Good (MA)

 Director, Private Interests and Public Good Master's Program

 Dr. O'Hara holds a Ph.D. in modern US history from Indiana University and a Bachelor of Arts from the University of Minnesota.
-He specializes in 19th- and 20th-century cultural history with a particular interest in the intersections of work, immigration, and identity within the social and cultural processes of industrialization.
+He specializes in 19th- and 20th-century cultural history with a particular interest in the intersections of work, immigration, and identity within the social-impact-impact and cultural processes of industrialization.
 He is the author of Gary: The Most American of All American Cities (2011) and Inventing the Pinkertons (2016).

 Research Interests: modern US history, cultures of capitalism, industrialization and deindustrialization, immigration, folklore and narrative